greetgo/greetgo.depinject/doc_eng/spec.md

     @ScanPackage("^^register.impl")

 then beans from `kz.greetgo.main.register.impl` package and from all its subpackages will be connected to this bean-config.

 The use of `@ScanPackage` annotation is highly not recommended because it makes code refraction more difficult.
 This annotation may be deleted In the following versions of the library,.

 #### Include Annotation

-Beanes are connected to the bean-config, the bean-config is connected to the bean-factory with the help of `@Include` annotation,  which specifies the connectable bean-config (one or more).
+Beans are connected to the bean-config, the bean-config is connected to the bean-factory with the help of `@Include` annotation,  which specifies the connectible bean-config (one or more).
 Also, other bean-configs can be connected to the bean-config.

 It is possible to create a bean-config with no beans.
 It will be useful because other bean-configs are connected to it.
 It is a kind of bean-config aggregator, a kind of subsystem within the common system.
 And, when connecting this bean-config aggregator,the whole subsystem is connected.

 For example, there are bean-configs with beans: